ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Change all passwords displayed in the {{site.data.keyword.vmwaresolutions_short}} console and use your own password management system.
 Note that IBM retains distinct user IDs needed for ongoing automation and support.
 - Review password policies, such as complexity and expiration period, across all components.
 - Review encryption settings across all components.
-- Plan and implement appropriate physical or virtual firewall solutions, such as NSX Distributed Firewall (DFW), NSX ESGs, [Fortigate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), and [IBM Cloud Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance).
+- Plan and implement appropriate physical or virtual firewall solutions, such as NSX Distributed Firewall (DFW), NSX ESGs, [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), and [IBM Cloud Vyatta](https://cloud.ibm.com/catalog/infrastructure/virtual-router-appliance).
 - Plan and implement appropriate application load balancing and security solutions, such as [F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations).
 - Plan and implement appropriate security information and event management (SIEM) solutions, such as [IBM QRadar](https://www.ibm.com/us-en/marketplace/hosted-security-intelligence).
 - Plan and implement appropriate vulnerability scanning.